TIBCOSoftware/snappydata/docs/configuring_cluster/property_description.md

 <a id="sql-properties"></a>
 ## SQL Properties

+These properites can be set using a `SET SQL` command or using the configuration properties in the *conf/leads* file.
+The `SET SQL` command sets the property for the current SnappySession while setting it in *conf/leads* file sets the property for all SnappySession.

 These properites can be set in the snappy SQL shell or using the configuration properties in the *conf/leads* file.

 For example: Set in the snappy SQL shell